-Besides the scripting capability, Viinex 3.3 allows one more way of integration with third party systems - by means of interfacing using an external process.
+Besides the scripting capability, Viinex 3.0 allows one more way of integration with third party systems - by means of interfacing using an external process.

 The idea behind this resembles the FastCGI technique for interfacing between web servers and various related applications.
 The webserver could start an external process, manage its lifecycle, and communicate with that process via named pipes or UNIX domain sockets.
-Likewise, Viinex 3.3 may start an external process, manage its lifecycle, and communicate with that process using appropriate IPC methods.
+Likewise, Viinex 3.0 may start an external process, manage its lifecycle, and communicate with that process using appropriate IPC methods.

-An object for starting and interacting with an external process should have the type process in Viinex 3.3 configuration.
+An object for starting and interacting with an external process should have the type process in Viinex 3.0 configuration.

-There are two mechanisms provided for communication between Viinex 3.3 and an external process, which serve for two different purposes:
+There are two mechanisms provided for communication between Viinex 3.0 and an external process, which serve for two different purposes:

-- Events interchange.
-An external process can obtain events from Viinex 3.3, and that process can also generate events and pass them to other objects in Viinex 3.3.
+• Events interchange.
+An external process can obtain events from Viinex 3.0, and that process can also generate events and pass them to other objects in Viinex 3.0.
 For that, the simple mechanism of standard input/output is used.
-Viinex 3.3 starts the external process with pipes connected to that process' input and output file descriptors (0 and 1 respectively).
-All events that the process object is subscribed to via links section of the configuration are serialized into JSON format and sent by Viinex 3.3 to the standard output is expected to have JSON syntax, and if it conforms, it is accepted by Viinex 3.3 as an event from that process.
-If there are event consumers linked with that instance of process object, they get events produced in this way. - Video processing.
-Viinex 3.3 provides a native API to obtain uncompressed video from raw video sources or from video renderers.
+Viinex 3.0 starts the external process with pipes connected to that process' input and output file descriptors (0 and 1 respectively).
+All events that the process object is subscribed to via links section of the configuration - are serialized into JSON format and sent by Viinex 3.0 to the standard input of that process.
+And vice versa, everything that the process writes to its standard output is expected to have JSON syntax, and if it conforms, - it is accepted by

+Viinex 3.0 as an event from that process.
+If there are event consumers linked with that instance of process object, they get events produced in this way.

+• Video processing.
+Viinex 3.0 provides a native API to obtain uncompressed video from raw video sources or from video renderers.
 Using that API, an external process can obtain the video frames, for instance, to perform some custom video analytics.
-The IPC methods that are used to implement the API to acquire the uncompressed video stream in Viinex 3.3 are shared memory and named pipes (on Windows) or UNIX domain sockets (on Linux), so the raw video interchange between processes on the local machine is performed with zero copying.
-For some more information on the native API see section 6.2.
+The IPC methods that are used to implement the API to acquire the uncompressed video stream in Viinex 3.0 are shared memory and named pipes (on Windows) or UNIX domain sockets (on Linux), so the raw video interchange between processes on the local machine is performed with zero copying.
+For some more information on the native API see section 5.2.

 These two mechanisms enable a number of applications.
 An event-based integrations with third-party systems can be made relatively easy in almost any programming language, having in mind the simple interface for events interchange (that is, the standard input/output of data in JSON format).
 The native interface for raw video processing requires about half a dozen of native function C calls, which also should not be a problem in most programming environments; in exchange the application efficiently gets the live raw video stream ready for analytics.
-It's up to the application what to do with the results of that analytics - it can be either injected back to Viinex 3.3 in form of events, or it can be stored or passed for further processing using some independent method.
+It's up to the application what to do with the results of that analytics - it can be either injected back to Viinex 3.0 in form of events, or it can be stored or passed for further processing using some independent method.